 The bathroom was another delight.
 Aside from the cool amenities, there was a fantastic rain shower which turned out to be the perfect antidote to a busy day.

 Hotel Indigo Tower Hill is centrally located in the City near the Thames River.
 The Tower of London and Tower Bridge are a short 5-10 minute walk away.
 The Tower Gateway DLR station – with direct connections to London City Airport and the ExCel exhibition centre – is a few minutes away.
 There are also two Tube stations nearby: Tower Hill and Aldgate.

-Aside from the two main attractions, Tower of London and Tower Bridge, the hotel is close to one of my favourite spots in London, St. Katherine’s Docks, a lovely marina with historic lock bridges; and the historic Butler’s Wharf, just across the Tower Bridge.
+Aside from the two main attractions, Tower of London and Tower Bridge, the hotel is close to one of my favourite spots in London, St. Katherine’s Docks, a lovely marina with historic lock bridges; and Butler’s Wharf, just across the Tower Bridge.
 There’s also a good variety of restaurants – excellent Thai and Indian food can be found just across the road – and sandwich bars (I love EAT!), as well as a good mix of traditional and trendy pubs such as The Minories, Cheshire Cheese, Crutched Friar and Mary Janes in the direct vicinity of the hotel.